Aysuarex/TicTacToe/Tictactoe-in-C/README.md

 To enjoy this game:

-1. First, you want to download the folder for the game on your compuuter.
+1. First, you want to download the folder for the game on your computer.
 This can be done easily using a number of methods.
 Here's two of them:
    * You can either choose to [download](https://github.com/Aysuarex/TicTacToe/archive/refs/heads/main.zip) the zip file for this repo and unzip it on your computer, or
    * You could clone this repo to your computer: